peteroupc/MailLib/docs/PeterO.Text.ProtocolStrings.md

     public static string OpaqueStringEnforce(
         string str);

-Checks the validity of a string serving as an arbitrary sequence of characters, such as a passphrase.
+Checks the validity of a string serving as an arbitrary single-line sequence of characters, such as a passphrase.
 This checking is done using the OpaqueString profile in RFC 8265.
 (REMARK: Specifying a string as this method does is not ideal if the string represents a password or other sensitive data, since strings are immutable in .NET and Java, so that its contents cannot be cleared when done.
 An application concerned about security may want to reimplement this method by passing a clearable array of characters rather than a text string.).

 <b>Parameters:</b>

- * <i>str</i>: A string to prepare that represents an arbitrary sequence of characters entered by a user.
+ * <i>str</i>: A string to prepare that represents an arbitrary single-line sequence of characters entered by a user.

 <b>Return Value:</b>